codeenigma/ce-vm/README.md

 ### Additional requirements

-1. Install vagrant triggers plugin: ```vagrant plugin install vagrant-triggers```
-2. Ensure "git" is accessible on your host computer.
+Ensure "git" is accessible on your host computer.

 ### Usage